 Krauthamer Named to New Role in Interdisciplinary Programs and Innovation

-Barbara Krauthamer, dean of the Graduate School and professor of history, has been appointed as Senior Vice Provost for Interdisciplinary Programs and Innovation by Provost John McCarthy.
+Barbara Krauthamer, dean of the Graduate School, has been appointed as Senior Vice Provost for Interdisciplinary Programs and Innovation by Provost John McCarthy.
 As Senior Vice Provost, she will oversee the Bachelor’s Degree with Individual Concentration (BDIC) and the University Without Walls (UWW) degree programs.
 Krauthamer will also continue in her role as dean of the Graduate School.

 Krauthamer will also take a leadership role in supporting innovation in the university’s degree and certificate programs, particularly those that transcend disciplinary boundaries or respond to new and emerging opportunities.
 In addition, she will share duties with the other senior vice provosts, participating in planning and decision-making efforts.
 Her new appointment is effective June 1.